-METHODS
+METHODS:

-In April 2022, an electronic survey was distributed via e-mail to all adult ID physicians who are members of the EIN [15].
-The goal of the survey was to evaluate current standards of care for PWID and determine which harm reduction strategies ID physicians commonly recommend to PWID to reduce future injection-related infections.
+In April 2022 an electronic survey was distributed via e-mail to all adult ID physicians who are members of the Emerging Infectious Network (EIN).
+The goal of the survey was to evaluate current standards of care for PWID and which harm reduction strategies ID physicians commonly recommend to PWID to reduce future injection related infections.
 No incentive was offered for participation.
-The survey included 10 questions that were developed collaboratively by the authors, with input from addiction specialists, addressing antibiotic practices when caring for PWID, the use of vaccinations to prevent viral infections (eg, hepatitis A, hepatitis B, and tetanus), initiation of PrEP to prevent HIV infection, screening for sexually transmitted infections (STIs), and counseling on safer injection practices.

-While medications for opioid use disorder (MOUD) may not be considered part of the spectrum of harm reduction by some groups, the authors believe that offering low-barrier access to MOUD falls in line with the harm reduction-based principle of meeting patients where they are, and they therefore included questions regarding MOUD as part of the survey.
+The survey included 10 questions that were developed collaboratively by the authors, with input from addiction specialists, addressing antibiotic practices when caring for PWID, the use of vaccinations to prevent viral infections (e.g., hepatitis A, hepatitis B and tetanus), initiation of PrEP to prevent HIV infection, screening for sexually transmitted infections, and counseling on safer injection practices.
+While medications for opioid use disorder (MOUD) may not be considered part of the spectrum of harm reduction by some groups, the authors believe that offering low-barrier access to MOUD falls in line with the harm reduction-based principle of meeting patients where they are and therefore included questions regarding MOUD as part of the survey.
 The survey can be viewed in Supplement 1.
-Respondents who reported treating patients with IDU were included for further analysis.
+Respondents who reported treating patients with injection drug use were included for further analysis.
 Respondents were not required to answer all questions.
-The online survey remained open for 4 weeks.
+The on-line survey remained open for 4 weeks.
 Two weekly reminders were sent to increase response rates.
 We collected standard participant demographics and report descriptive statistics from the survey.
-No patient information was used in this study, which was thus exempt from the need for patient consent.

-Analysis of the survey was performed using IBM SPSS Statistics for Windows software, version 28 (IBM).
-Categorical variables were compared using χ^2 tests, and differences were considered significant at P < .05.
+Analysis of the survey was performed using IBM SPSS Statistics for Windows, version 28 (IBM Corp., Armonk, N.Y., USA).
+Categorical variables were compared using $\chi^2$ and differences were considered significant at P < 0.05.

-RESULTS
+RESULTS: